 Today, the Stock Show Syndicate boasts a membership of more than 100 businessmen who volunteer their time and energy to realize the vision established nearly 40 years ago.

-The 2019 sale raised a record $3.96 million for the youth exhibitors and the Grand Champion Steer of the Show sold for $195,000.
+The 2020 sale raised a record $4.749 million for youth exhibitors and the Grand Champion Steer of the Show sold for an all-time high of $300,000.